microsoft/com-rs/README.md

 **Which threading models do this library support?**

-As of v0.1, this library is only confident of producing COM components that live in Single-Threaded Apartments (STA).
+As of v0.1, this library is only confident of consuming/producing COM components that live in Single-Threaded Apartments (STA).
+This Threading Model assumption is used in several places, so producing/consuming these COM components in a Multi-Threaded environment will not work.

 **Is there out-of-process COM support?**